How to Run & Deploy IronPDF .NET on AWS Lambda

 4. Modify FunctionHandler code

-This example will create a pdf file from a webpage https://ironpdf.com/ and save to /tmp.
-In order to view this pdf you must upload this pdf to another service such as S3.
+This example will create a PDF file from a webpage https://ironpdf.com/ and save it to /tmp.
+To view this PDF, you must upload it to another service such as S3.

 It is necessary to configure the temporary folder when using IronPDF on AWS Lambda.
 Please use the TempFolderPath and CustomDeploymentDirectory properties to do this.